RWS/dd-webapp-custom-examples/docs/customizing/Creating-custom-homepage.md

 ## Change the application routing to use our newly created page as the new home page

 In the previous step we've created a new component.
-Let's put this component into use using the `/home` url.
+Let's enable this component for the `/home` url.
 I'll also add routing for the `/productfamilylist` url where I'll use the `ProductFamiliesList` component.

 To do this we'll need to overwrite the default `App` component which is owning the routing of the application on the gui.